 On Wednesdays, we invite all levels to come out and sail in the evening.
 If you are a new or aspiring sailor, come join us to learn the basics and meet some new friends.
 If you’ve never flown a spinnaker, you will after this summer.
 Our goal is to learn, have fun and improve our sailing skills no matter how long you have

-On Mondays, we run an evening program for those interested in honing your racing skills.
+On Mondays, we run an evening Learn To Race program for those interested in honing your racing skills.
 We practice starts, mark rounding, strategy and much more.
-We also participate in WOW (Women on Water) where we sail with women who belong to a variety of yacht clubs of along the shores of Long Island Sound.
-It’s a great way to meet new people and enjoy other sailing venues.

 WEDNESDAY AFTERNOONS – WSP PRE-SEASON (5 wks)

 May 22 to June 19, 12:00 PM – 2:00 PM